siosphere/virge-graph/README.md

 ## Defining a Workflow
-A workflow is a class that defines a series of tasks, and their dependencies, as well as their lifecycle callbacks.
+A workflow is a class that defines a series of tasks, and their dependencies, as well as their life-cycle callbacks.

 ```
 class SimpleWorkflow extends Virge\Graph\Component\Workflow